boocs/unreal-clangd/README.md

 This is generally correct, when using  non-full source, but your situation could be different.

 1. Read the [Requirements](https://github.com/boocs/unreal-clangd/tree/v2#readme) section of the full Documentation
-    - Different Unreal Engine versions require different LLVM versions(Unreal 5.3/5.4 requires LLVM 16.0.6)
+    - Different Unreal Engine versions require different LLVM versions(Unreal 5.5  requires LLVM 18.1.0(Linux) and LLVM 18.1.8(Windows))

   ---